Continuous collection of all signaling and media packets for any traffic volumes.

 View contents of just one packet, one leg, all legs in a call, or any manually chosen packets in one window.

-- Get a stamp on top of each packet with its capture time, direction, and IPs.
+- See a stamp on top of each packet with its capture time, direction, and IPs.

 - Easily navigate H.323 packets via collapsible tree structure.